sebasanper/wflopg/code/README.md

 wflopg

 * author: Erik Quaeghebeur
-* affiliation: Wind Energy Section, Faculty of Aerospace Engineering, TU Delft, The Netherlands
+* affiliation: Department of mathematics and Computer Science, TU Eindhoven, The Netherlands
-* email: E.R.G.Quaeghebeur@tudelft.nl

 wflopg is code to do wind farm layout optimization using pseudo-gradients